amingilani/wv-payreporter/README.md

 > 4. What design decisions did you make when designing your models/entities?
 Are they explained?

 I used a tableless model and service objects, as well as raw SQL queries instead of ActiveRecord/Arel queries or even mapping through the data in memory.
-Justification for these is given in more detail above
+The justification for these is available above.

 > 5. Did you separate any concerns in your application?
 Why or why not?

 No, this app wasn't complicated enough to require shared logic.
-Infact, no controllers or models share any logic
+In fact, no controllers or models share any logic

 > 6. Does your solution use appropriate data types for the problem as described?

-Data-types weren't described.
+Data-types were not described.
 I inferred them, and this question made me feel like you _wanted_ me to use an integer for Report IDs.
 In real life, however, I would've used a string because they're meta properties the user supplied, and one user's Report IDs data-type don't necessarily have to match another's